langfield/Cheat.lean/README.md

 This guide will not teach you to how to program in Lean 4.
 It's sole purpose is to be an answer to the question:

-> "What does this notation do?"
+> What does this notation do?

 ## Symbols and operators